OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 * talking to the outside world;
 * delivering the application to a device over HTTP.

-Thus, Git is currently not used for version control, Git is merely a widespread technology to keep data with read (HTTP) and write permissions.
-This might be somewhat counterintuitive, however, this allows everyone to decide where and how to keep data: paid/free, locally/remotely.
+Thus, Git is not used for version control, Git is merely a widespread technology to keep data with read (HTTP) and write permissions.
+This might be somewhat counterintuitive.
+However, this allows everyone to decide where and how to keep data: paid/free, locally/remotely.

 You might argue that FTP/rsync could be used instead of Git if we only